-In November of 2018, staff once again sent notices in postcard form to 444 individual property owners, and received one inquiry of concern regarding parking, and twelve letters or emails from Historic Richmond Foundation and members regarding height and protection of historic buildings.
-Staff also received one letter of support regarding the rezoning.
+In November 2018, staff once again sent notices in postcard form to 444 individual property owners, and received one inquiry of concern regarding parking, and twelve letters or emails from Historic Richmond Foundation and members regarding height and protection of historic buildings on Franklin Street.
+Because of this concern, staff altered the proposal to keep the current zoning on Franklin Street and make alterations to the district to ensure future uses and form are compatible with the existing character of the street.